M1Sh0u/polyglot.php/README.md

 ### Translation

-Tell Polyglot what to say by simply giving it a phrases object, where the key is the canonical name of the phrase and the value is the already-translated string.
+Tell Polyglot what to say by simply giving it a phrases key-value pair, where the key is the canonical name of the phrase and the value is the already-translated string.